Bring Storybook components into Figma4 min read

 Coming up: continuous syncing between design and development

 At the current stage, we’re enabling teams to import either individual code components (including all variants) or complete component libraries from Storybook into Figma.
 But this is just the beginning.
 Eventually, you’ll be able to continually sync your entire design system to Figma (as well as Adobe XD and Sketch) so designers can access all of your updated code components at once.

 Designers will be notified when there are changes to the code that affect what users are seeing, and automatically update their designs to match.

 Developers will know exactly which code components to use for each design, or if they need to build new ones.

 Maintaining both design libraries and component libraries in code is a massive task, and we’re one step closer to automating it completely.

 We’re working hard to replace the handoff process with a seamless, continuous flow between designers and developers.
 We’re committed to tailoring our product to each of your unique needs and use cases.

 Don’t be shy!
-JOIN US NOW during the beta stage to provide your input and help us build the best solution for you.
+JOIN US NOW on Discord and provide your input to help us build the best solution for you.